pytexas/2024/docs/sponsors/our-sponsors.md

 ---
 title: Our Sponsors
-description: PyTexas Conference 2024 Sponsors
+description: PyTexas wouldn't be possible without the support of our sponsors.
+Be sure to check them out!
 ---
 # PyTexas Conference 2024 Sponsors